-But as the movie hits its 25th anniversary on Feb.
-12, producer Trevor Albert and screenwriter Danny Rubin had the same horror story about the film’s development that other filmmakers have dealt with over and over again.
+But more than a quarter century after the 1993 movie’s release, producer Trevor Albert and screenwriter Danny Rubin had the same horror story about the film’s development that other filmmakers have dealt with over and over again.

 “Somebody whose name I won’t say said, ‘Why does the day repeat?
 Why the hell … I like it, it’s good, but I don’t understand why he gets stuck in this loop,” Albert told TheWrap about an executive at Columbia’s note regarding the script.

 There’s no specific reason given for why Phil Connors (Bill Murray) is caught in the time loop.
 “Groundhog Day” succeeds because the screenplay doesn’t pander to the audience by providing an explanation, and it avoids the need for Phil to spend the movie constantly chasing some meaningless goal.

 But that reasoning wasn’t good enough for the studio.